BaptisS/oci_waf_seclist/README.md

 ***Prerequisites:***

-- An OCI user account with sufficient permissions to create and assign Security Lists in the desired Compartment / VCN.
+- An OCI user account with enough permissions to create and assign Security Lists in the desired Compartment / VCN.
-- At least one Virtual Cloud Network.
+- At least one Virtual Cloud Network and one Subnet already created.